St. Peter's School, Mumbai: School organizations

-St. Paul and St. John were added in 2017 and resulting in the splitting of the morning and afternoon sections' houses.
+St. Paul and St. John were added in 2017, resulting in the splitting of the morning and afternoon sections' houses.
 The morning had the original four, whereas the afternoon had the newly introduced ones.
 St. Luke and St. Mark were announced in 2019 but were added to the school in 2022 due to the COVID-19 pandemic.
 They now serve as the third and fourth houses in the afternoon section.

 Principals

-The following men have served as principal of the school:
+The following individuals have served as principal of the school: